raleel/cfi-srd-es/0001_Personajes.md

 #### Combat Skill (STR+DEX)

 Combat Skill is the skill relating to fighting and the use of weapons.
 It is a diverse skill with many specializations related to the pertaining character Class.
 Most fighting traditions encompass training in multiple weapons of the same type, along with the techniques required to use them all effectively.
-Therefore, Combat Skill is an umbrella that melds together many related aspects of fighting under a single ability, removing the need to purchase multiple sub-skills.
+Therefore, Combat Skill is an umbrella that melds together many related aspects of fighting under a Cantarle ability, removing the need to purchase multiple sub-skills.

 Combat Skill has a Basic Percentage equal to STR+DEX.